Interactive, Grouped and Non-separable Fixed Effects: A Practitioner's Guide to the New Panel Data Econometrics

 A key modeling innovation, developed for different reasons but nevertheless capable of dealing with time variation, is the introduction of ``interactive fixed effects'' (IFE) by \cite{Holtz-Eakin1988,RobertsonSymons2000,AHN2001219}, and \cite{coakleyfuertessmith2002}.
-The IFE represents a significant novelty and generalization compared to the TWFE, in that it allows individual effects to have a time varying and heterogeneous impact on the dependent variable.
+The IFE represents a significant novelty and generalization compared to the TWFE, in that it allows individual effects to have a time-varying and heterogeneous impact on the dependent variable.
 It is useful to compare TWFE and IFE.
-Let $ u_{i,t}=z_i+f_t+\varepsilon_{i,t} $ be the TWFE model, where $ z_i $ is an individual effect and $ f_t $ is the factor, or time effect.
+Starting with a TWFE model for the errors $ u_{i,t}=z_i+f_t+\varepsilon_{i,t} $, let $ z_i $ be the individual effect and $ f_t $ be the factor or time effect.
 The index $i=1,...,N$ where $N$ is the number of units in the panel and $t=1,...,T$ where $T$ is the number of time series observations.
 A simple version of the IFE model then is $ u_{i,t}=z_if_t+\varepsilon_{i,t} $.
-The interaction term $z_if_t$ is the source of the ``interactive'' fixed effects nomenclature which is due to \cite{Bai2009}.
+The interaction term $z_if_t$ is the source of the ``interactive'' fixed effects nomenclature, which is due to \cite{Bai2009}.
 The IFE allows the $ z_i $ and $ f_t $ to be $ m $-dimensional vectors, in which case TWFE can be a part of IFE for $z_if_t=z_{i,1}+f_{1,t}+z_{i,2}f_{2,t}+...+z_{i,m}f_{m,t}$, or even the only part if $m=2$.